xames3/smart/docs/source/projects/slowtorch.rst

 .. _embracing-slowness-as-a-virtue:

 -------------------------------------------------------------------------------
-Embracing slowness as a virtue
+Embracing slowness as a virtue |new|
 -------------------------------------------------------------------------------

 As I built SlowTorch, I realised the hardest part wasn't the code or maths, but